These Golf Rules MUST Change

-Golf is hard, and understanding the rules of the game is even harder.
-They can be confusing and, at times, pretty unnecessary.
-Although the changes made in 2019 were generally for the better, we think a few golf rules still need to be tweaked.
+Golf can be tough, and trying to wrap your head around the rules can be even tougher.
+Some can leave us scratching our heads at times, and, let’s face it, others are just darn right unnecessary.
+Although the changes made in 2019 were generally for the better, we think there are still a few golf rules that need to be tweaked.

 The fairway divot

-After striping your drive down the centre of the fairway - and soaking up your buddies' praise - finding your ball has come to rest in a nasty fairway divot is the last thing you want (or deserve).
+After striping your drive down the centre of the fairway - and soaking up your buddies' praise - finding your ball has come to rest in a nasty fairway divot is a real kick in the teeth.

 We get the arguments against being able to lift and place when you're in a divot.
 Some would say it's a bit of a grey area trying to distinguish between a worn patch of grass and an actual divot.
 You might believe that bad breaks are just part of the game, and we should all accept what comes our way.

-Those are fair reservations, but we think divots on the fairway are generally easy to spot, and because they're not part of its natural fabric or design, they shouldn't create an additional obstacle in your duel against the golf course.
+Those are valid points, but we think divots on the fairway are generally easy to spot, and because they're not part of its natural fabric or design, they shouldn't create an additional challenge in your battle against the golf course.

-It feels wrong to us that good shots are being penalised.
-Hopefully, that will change in the future.
+It doesn't seem right to us that good shots are being penalised.
+Fingers crossed, that will change in the future!

 The Knee-High Ball Drop

-The knee-high golf ball drop came into effect - along with a whole raft of new changes - back in early 2019.
+The knee-high golf ball drop came into effect - along with the whole raft of new golf rule changes - back in early 2019.
 It was immediately singled out as one of the more absurd rules at the time, with many of the professional game's biggest stars questioning the benefit of the change.

 The main reason we want to see it banished is simple: it looks ridiculous.
 It looks anything and everything but athletic, and there's no obvious reason why a golfer couldn't just drop from any height above the knee.

 If anything, it's an element of a disadvantage to drop it from higher.
 Make the lowest point the knee, and let each golfer decide what's most comfortable for them.
-It should be a pretty simple rule change, and we're surprised it hasn't been amended already.
-We live in hope.
+It's a simple change, so let's make it happen.
+We live in hope!

 The footprint in the bunker